Cognitive liberty: Freedom from interference

-This first obligation, to refrain from non-consensually interfering with an individual's cognitive processes, seeks to protect individuals from having their mental processes altered or monitored without their consent or knowledge, "setting up a defensive wall against unwanted intrusions".
-Ongoing improvements to neurotechnologies, such as transcranial magnetic stimulation and electroencephalography (or "brain fingerprinting"), and to pharmacology, in the form of selective serotonin reuptake inhibitors (SSRIs), nootropics, modafinil and other psychoactive drugs, are continuing to increase the ability to both monitor and directly influence human cognition.
+This first obligation—refraining from non-consensual interference with an individual’s cognitive processes—aims to prevent a person’s mental states from being altered or monitored without their knowledge or consent.
+Advocates describe this as "setting up a defensive wall against unwanted intrusions".
+Advances in neurotechnologies—such as transcranial magnetic stimulation and electroencephalography (or "brain fingerprinting")—as well as in pharmacology, including selective serotonin reuptake inhibitors (SSRIs), nootropics, modafinil and other psychoactive drugs, have increased the ability to monitor and directly influence human cognition.
 As a result, many theorists have emphasized the importance of recognizing cognitive liberty in order to protect individuals from the state using such technologies to alter those individuals' mental processes: "states must be barred from invading the inner sphere of persons, from accessing their thoughts, modulating their emotions or manipulating their personal preferences."
 These specific ethical concerns regarding the use of neuroscience technologies to interfere or invade the brain form the fields of neuroethics and neuroprivacy.

 This element of cognitive liberty has been raised in relation to a number of state-sanctioned interventions in individual cognition, from the mandatory psychiatric 'treatment' of homosexuals in the US before the 1970s, to the non-consensual administration of psychoactive drugs to unwitting US citizens during CIA Project MKUltra, to the forcible administration of mind-altering drugs on individuals to make them competent to stand trial.
 Futurist and bioethicist George Dvorsky, chair of the Board of the Institute for Ethics and Emerging Technologies has identified this element of cognitive liberty as being of relevance to the debate around the curing of autism spectrum conditions.
-Duke University School of Law Professor Nita A. Farahany has also proposed legislative protection of cognitive liberty as a way of safeguarding the protection from self-incrimination found in the Fifth Amendment to the US Constitution, in the light of the increasing ability to access human memory.
-Her book 'The Battle for Your Brain: Defending the Right to Think Freely in the Age of Neurotechnology' discusses the matter in great detail.
+Duke University School of Law Professor Nita A. Farahany has proposed legislative protections for cognitive liberty as a way to strengthen the Fifth Amendment right against self-incrimination.
+She argues that emerging technologies capable of accessing human memory heighten the need for such safeguards.”.
+She explores these issues in her book 'The Battle for Your Brain: Defending the Right to Think Freely in the Age of Neurotechnology.'

 Though this element of cognitive liberty is often defined as an individual's freedom from state interference with human cognition, Jan Christoph Bublitz and Reinhard Merkel among others suggest that cognitive liberty should also prevent other, non-state entities from interfering with an individual's mental "inner realm".
 Bublitz and Merkel propose the introduction of a new criminal offense punishing "interventions severely interfering with another's mental integrity by undermining mental control or exploiting pre-existing mental weakness."
-Direct interventions that reduce or impair cognitive capacities such as memory, concentration, and willpower; alter preferences, beliefs, or behavioral dispositions; elicit inappropriate emotions; or inflict clinically identifiable mental injuries would all be prima facie impermissible and subject to criminal prosecution.
+They argue that direct interventions that diminish cognitive capacities such as memory, concentration, or willpower; alter a person’s preferences or beliefs; provoke inappropriate emotional responses; or cause clinically identifiable mental harm should be considered prima facie impermissible and subject to criminal prosecution.
 Sententia and Boire have also expressed concern that corporations and other non-state entities might utilize emerging neurotechnologies to alter individuals' mental processes without their consent.